mccright/FCCSCybersecurityInput/readme.md

 Get started by creating a new file or uploading an existing file.
 We recommend every repository include a README, LICENSE, and .gitignore.

-…or create a new repository on the command line
+…or create a new repository on the command line (*here is an example with my username and this repository, **change those** as appropriate for your situation*)
 ```echo "# FCCSCybersecurityInput" >> READMEtoo.md
 git init
 git add READMEtoo.md